Life in Claremont changes as coronavirus precautions kick in

 The city said it will update the public regularly via its Facebook page and that residents can also visit a special webpage launched by the city with details about the coronavirus at https://www.ci.claremont.ca.us/living/coronavirus-information.

 In addition, be sure to check the COURIER website and Facebook page for new developments.
 We are also shooting videos daily.
-They can be found by searching for our COURIER Aerial Imagery YouTube channel or use this link:
+They can be found by searching for our COURIER Aerial Imagery YouTube channel: